Bank Better, Live Better

 Some banks offer loans to pay for tertiary studies, which usually cover fees, accommodation, books and related equipment.
 You’ll need a Grade 12 certificate with university exemption and must prove your acceptance to an accredited tertiary institution.
 Someone will need to sign surety for the loan (often a parent), and in most cases repayments start once studies are completed.

 Ideal if you want to study short courses or part-time – options which student loans don’t cover.
 You choose how to use the money (e.g. fees, living costs).
-Capitec Bank offers credit plans up to R200 000 over 84 months.
-The money is available immediately and you get retrenchment and death cover.
+Find out more about our credit plans.

 Scholarships and bursaries